SirYusluv/hotel-management-system/README.md

 # TypeScript compilation in watch mode (use in development mode)
 $ npm run tsw

-# TypeSript compilation (use to compile before going into production)
+# TypeSript compilation (use to compile ts files into ./dist)
 $ npm run ts

 # production